A white-knuckle evening of sonic catharsis with Michael Gira’s cult rockers

 Okay, admittedly that’s an urban myth – or, as the group’s stentorian frontman Michael Gira has put it, ‘a bunch of shit’.
 Swans never actually made anyone vomit through sheer force of sound, but since reforming in 2010 – in an era of health and safety and noise control – they’ve still had audience members spending the next few days suffering from not just ringing ears but full-blown aural flashbacks.
 We’re talking seriously ‘oof!’-worthy levels of sound and fury.

 That’s not to say that Swans don’t do subtlety.
-On their incredible new LP ‘To Be Kind’, Gira and co flash in an instant from ground-shaking, clash-of-the-titans riffs to periods of eerie calm, underpinned by churning drums and topped with the kind of vocals that you’d expect from a particularly scary blood cult.
+On their last few LPs, Gira and co flash in an instant from ground-shaking, clash-of-the-titans riffs to periods of eerie calm, underpinned by churning drums and topped with the kind of vocals that you’d expect from a particularly scary blood cult.
 Then it’s back to those piledriver riffs, sometimes continuing on one apocalyptic note for up to half an hour.
-As long as the PA is up to the challenge, this’ll be one of the most awe-inspiringly, beautifully extreme gigs in London this year.
-But if all you’re looking for is an excuse to vom, you’d probably be better off going to Thorpe Park.
+According to Gira, recently the subject of rape accusations, this will be the last Swans tour with the band in its current form – so prepare yourself for a farewell onslaught of white-knuckle sound and fury.